Mehdi0Mirzaei/Python-program-to-remove-all-the-occurrences-of-an-element-from-a-list/README.md

-# Python-program-to-remove-all-the-occurrences-of-an-element-from-a-list
+### Python-program-to-remove-all-the-occurrences-of-an-element-from-a-list
-This is challenge question.
+## This is challenge question.
+# Python program to remove all the occurrences of an element from a list.